Hasmonean Judea: John Hyrcanus (135–104 BCE)

-John Hyrcanus enjoyed great admiration.
+John Hyrcanus enjoyed great admiration among his Jewish subjects.
 According to Josephus, God had granted him three exceptional gifts: rule over the nation, the high priesthood, and prophecy.
 A story found both in Josephus and in the Talmud relates that when his sons defeated the Seleucids in battle, he heard a heavenly voice announcing their victory.
-Josephus further records that for most of his reign Hyrcanus was close to the Pharisees, beloved by them, and regarded as their disciple; the Mishnah even attributes legislative acts to him.
-Conversely, another account in Josephus (mistakenly attributed in the Talmud to Alexander Jannaeus) tells of a conflict between Hyrcanus and the Pharisees, when they imposed only a mild penalty on a man who had slandered him.
+Josephus and Rabbinic sources indicate that John Hyrcanus was a popular ruler.
+The Mishnah refers to him as Yohanan ha-Kohen ("John the Priest") and attributes specific halakhic rulings to him, such as removing the declarations of the tithes and abolishing the "awakeners" and "knockers".
+Josephus records an account of a banquet conflict where a Pharisee demanded Hyrcanus lay aside the high priesthood because his mother had supposedly been taken captive under Antiochus Epiphanes.
+According to this account, the ruler subsequently rejected the Oral Law, became a Sadducee, and persecuted the Pharisees.
+However, a parallel account in the Babylonian Talmud attributes this confrontation and the subsequent consequences to Alexander Jannaeus.
+Although scholars traditionally assumed Josephus' version correct on chronological grounds, Markham J. Geller argues that the Talmudic version is the more original account, and that Josephus or his source erroneously implicated Hyrcanus in the rift instead of Jannaeus.

 Judah Aristobolus (104–103 BCE)

 After John Hyrcanus's death, his son Judah Aristobulus came to power.
 According to Josephus, he was the first of the Hasmonean line to assume the royal title.
 In contrast, the Greek historian and geographer Strabo, writing in the age of Augustus, attributes this act to Alexander Jannaeus—a view supported by Jannaeus's coins, which are the first to bear the title "king," while Judah's own coins refer to him only as high priest.
 However, Strabo may have been mistaken, given the limited information available about Judah's brief reign.
 Josephus reports that Aristobulus imprisoned his mother and brothers, killing one of them, Antigonus, amid court intrigue that may have contributed to his early death.
-It is also reported that under Aristobolus, the Itureans, an Arab tribe centered in southern Lebanon, were forced to convert to Judaism.
+Josephus wrote that under Aristobolus, the Itureans, an Arab tribe centered in southern Lebanon, were forced to convert to Judaism.
 However, this claim is disputed, as no corroborating sources or archaeological evidence confirm such a conversion.
 (Note: Some earlier scholars accepted Josephus’s report that Aristobulus converted the Itureans either as historical fact (e.g., Emil Schürer) or as a process of voluntary Judaization (e.g., Aryeh Kasher and Ariel Rappaport).
 However, as archaeologist Uzi Leibner notes, recent archaeological work identifies Iturean material culture in the Beqaa Valley, the northern Golan, and Mount Hermon (not in the Upper or Lower Galilee) and indicates that this region lay outside Hasmonean borders and remained Iturean-pagan; there is also evidence for Hasmonean control east of the Sea of Galilee before Aristobulus.
 Accordingly, many scholars now regard Josephus's report as unreliable.)
 Aristobulus's reign was brief; he died after only one year on the throne.